-Organizing people, processes, technologies and tools is no small task.
-Business Integra prides itself on being a thought leader in the enterprise architecture (EA) arena, having provided vital support to major architecture initiatives for high profile clients.
-Here is an example of our enterprise architecture service to a military client:
+Organizing people, processes, technologies, and tools is no small task.
+Business Integra prides itself on providing vital support in the enterprise architecture (EA) arena, for major initiatives for high-profile clients.

 Enterprise Architecture for the U.S. Navy